Hillerr/state-machine-designer/README.md

 #### Routine Function (optional)

-Routine function is used to implement some verification or action every time that the State Machine is in this specific state,
+Routine function is used to implement some verification or action every time that the State Machine is in this specific state.

 ```python
 def decision_function():